DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 Valid criteria that can be used are:

-* status: one of submitted, scheduled, starting, error, running, cleaning up, terminated
+* status: one of submitted, queued, starting, error, running, cleaning up, terminated
 * name: execution mane
 * user_id: user_id owning the execution (admin only)
 * limit: limit the number of returned entries